TudorMinut/bank-loan-lakehouse-analytics/README.md

 A data engineering and analytics project that builds a Lakehouse pipeline for bank loan customer data using **Databricks**, **PySpark**, **SQL**, **AWS S3**, and **Power BI**.

-The project takes raw bank client data, processes it through a Bronze-Silver-Gold architecture, creates business-ready analytics tables, and exposes the final results for dashboarding and reporting in Power BI.
+The project takes raw bank client data, processes it through a Bronze-Silver-Gold architecture, creates valuable information for analytics tables, and exposes the final results for dashboarding and reporting in Power BI.

 ---